assaydepot/trialinsights_api_v1/README.md

 ```

 ###### Location sorting
-When posting a query a `location` property, trial results will be sorted in the `data` response based on the distance from from nearest to farthest from the requested location.
+When posting a query with a `location` property, trial results will be sorted in the `data` response based on the distance from from nearest to farthest from the requested location.
 Resulting trial documents will have a `sites` property. `sites` is an array of objects where each object includes the detail for the participating site, including the responsible contacts at the site, if available at ClinicalTrials.gov.

 ```
 // Example sites property of response object